How Solar Panels Are Made the WINAICO Way

 Every fault or inconsistency in manufacturing solar panels will be magnified over the long, 25-year service life.

-It is important to choose high-quality solar panel brands, like WINAICO, to make sure the modules can withstand the stresses from the environment throughout 25 years.
+It is important to choose high-quality solar panel brands, like WINAICO, to make sure the modules can withstand the stresses from the environment over 25 years.

 At the beginning of the solar panel production line, a piece of reinforced glass is loaded onto the conveyor belt by the robot.